- 100% online, no visits to campus required

-The George Washington Universitys online graduate certificate in Clinical Research Practice quickly prepares you for evidence-based practice in the role of a Principal or co-investigator (Co-I or Co-PI) in clinical research.
-There are six online courses (18 credits) that can be applied toward the Master of Science in Health Sciences (MSHS) in Clinical and Translational Research at a later date.
+The George Washington University's (GW) online graduate certificate in Clinical Research Practice quickly prepares you for evidence-based practice in the role of a Principal or co-investigator (Co-I or Co-PI) in clinical research.
+There are six online courses (15 credits) that can be applied toward the Master of Science in Health Sciences (MSHS) in Clinical and Translational Research.

 In earning the certificate, you learn how the Institutional Review Board (IRB), the Data Safety and Monitoring Board, protocol development, implementations, standard operating procedures, guidelines, regulations, and ethical considerations inform clinical research practice so you can collaborate with sponsored research programs.